Differential analyser: History

 Douglas Hartree of Manchester University brought Bush's design to England, where he constructed his first "proof of concept" model with his student, Arthur Porter, during 1934.
-As a result of this, the university acquired a full scale machine incorporating four mechanical integrators in March 1935, which was built by Metropolitan-Vickers, and was, according to Hartree, "[the] first machine of its kind in operation outside the United States".
+As a result of this, the university acquired a full-scale machine incorporating four mechanical integrators in March 1935, which was built by Metropolitan-Vickers, and was, according to Hartree, "[the] first machine of its kind in operation outside the United States".
 During the next five years three more were added, at Cambridge University, Queen's University Belfast, and the Royal Aircraft Establishment in Farnborough.
 One of the integrators from this proof of concept is on display in the History of Computing section of the Science Museum in London, alongside a complete Manchester machine.

 In Norway, the locally built Oslo Analyser was finished during 1938, based on the same principles as the MIT machine.
 This machine had 12 integrators, and was the largest analyser built for a period of four years.

 In the United States, further differential analysers were built at the Ballistic Research Laboratory in Maryland and in the basement of the Moore School of Electrical Engineering at the University of Pennsylvania during the early 1940s.
 The latter was used extensively in the computation of artillery firing tables prior to the invention of the ENIAC, which, in many ways, was modelled on the differential analyser.
 Also in the early 1940s, with Samuel H. Caldwell, one of the initial contributors during the early 1930s, Bush attempted an electrical, rather than mechanical, variation, but the digital computer built elsewhere had much greater promise and the project ceased.
 In 1947, UCLA installed a differential analyser built for them by General Electric at a cost of $125,000.
 By 1950, this machine had been joined by three more.
-The UCLA differential analyzer appeared in 1951's When Worlds Collide, where it was called "DA".
+The UCLA differential analyser appeared in 1950's Destination Moon, and the same footage in 1951's When Worlds Collide, where it was called "DA".
+A different shot appears in 1956's Earth vs. the Flying Saucers.